Need help navigating the European Semester Process? Join our online capacity building session

 1. Plenary session with all participants

-• Welcome and introduction to the capacity-building session
+• Welcome and introduction of Social Platform

 Setting the scene: